wso2/docs-is/en/includes/guides/admin-portal/manage-your-console.md

 ## Manage Console roles

 Roles are a collection of permissions.
-You can create roles and assign users to them so that users gain limited access to Console features.
-Follow the sections below to learn how to manage Console roles.
+You can create roles and assign users and groups to them so that they gain limited access to Console features.
+Follow the sections below to learn about managing Console roles.

 ### Create a role

 !!! warning "Important"
-    Roles created here are application roles for the Console application.
-These roles are solely for the purpose of limiting features of the Console.
-You can define organization level roles and roles for other applications registered in {{product_name}} from **User Management** > **Roles**.
+    Roles created here are roles for the Console application which are solely for the purpose of limiting features of the Console.
+You can define organization level roles and roles for other applications in **User Management** > **Roles**.
 Refer to [Manage roles]({{base_path}}/guides/users/manage-roles) to learn more.

 To create a role for the Console,